A universal approach that works across instruments and genres.

 What you’ll learn:

 I’m not here to bash standard music notation.
-I use it every day.

 How’s my pitch?